 Born in Denver, but living in Seattle from 1994-2003 and then returning in 2011 after spending 18 months living in Rome, Sara is a full-time, homeschooling parent of two with dual citizenship in Italy and the USA.
 Her relatives are from Calabria while her husband’s family has its origins in Norcia, Abruzzo, and Molise.
 Sara is very active in the homeschooling community and also a Master Gardener.
 Sara is starting her two-year term on the board as Chair of the NOI program and the Festa della Befana event.

 Born in Oklahoma but living in the Seattle area since 1994, Margherita is now in the process of claiming her Italian citizenship, as her grandfather immigrated to the Pittsburgh area from Sicily in 1898.
 Margherita is a business owner and professional musician.
 She joined BIS in 2014 and has been a volunteer for Il Punto in various capacities since that time.
 Margherita enjoys working with Il Punto to gain a deeper understanding of Italian language and culture.
-She plans to focus on strategic and long-term planning for Il Punto, as well as helping to build its donor base during her two-year term on the board.

 Born in Chicago and growing up in a Sicilian neighborhood, Joyce has lived in Seattle for 38 years.
 From 1998 to 2000, Joyce spent periods of time living in Chiavari, Liguria, Rome and Palermo developing friendships that remain strong today.
 From 2007 to 2017, Joyce led many tours to Naples for the management team of Tutta Bella Neapolitan Pizzeria.
 A past counselor for the Dante Alighieri Society of Washington, Joyce is a veteran board member at Il Punto currently serving a one-year term.
 She is committed to the goal of raising funds to build our permanent Italian Cultural Center.